Dental Crowns (Caps)

 - Cracked tooth syndrome

 A crown procedure usually requires two appointments.
 At your first appointment, while the tooth is numb, the dentist will prepare the tooth by removing any decay and shaping the surface to ensure a proper fit for a crown.
-Once these details are accomplished, they take highly accurate molds (or impressions) that will be used to create your custom crown.
-A temporary crown will stay on your tooth for approximately two weeks until your new crown is fabricated by a dental laboratory.
+Then, once these details are accomplished, your dentist takes highly accurate molds to create your custom crown.
+In addition, a temporary crown stays on your tooth for approximately two weeks until your new crown is fabricated by a dental laboratory.

 You will be given care instructions and encouraged to have regular dental visits to check your new crown.